 - quickly modify existing profiles

-In addition, ApexSQL Refactor comes with four built-in formatting profiles
+In addition, ApexSQL Refactor comes with four built-in profiles

-- ApexSQL – contains what we determined was a good SQL formatting standard
+- ApexSQL – contains what we determined was a good SQL formatter standard

-- Compact – sets indentations option to 0 (zero) space, all additional spaces are unchecked and empty lines are removed for a query which formatted SQL code looks dense
+- Compact – sets indentations option to 0 (zero) space, all additional spaces are unchecked and empty lines are removed for a query where the SQL code looks dense

-- MSDN SQL BOL – mimics formatting rules used in the MSDN resource site
+- MSDN SQL BOL – mimics the style used in the MSDN resource site

-Those four built-in profiles cannot be changed in any way, but a copy of these built-in formatting profiles can be made by clicking the Copy button and then can be changed in the preferred way:
+Those four built-in profiles cannot be changed in any way, but a copy of these built-in SQL query formatter profiles can be made by clicking the Copy button and then can be changed in the preferred way:

-Also, the new formatting can be created by clicking the New button:
+Also, a new SQL formatter profile can be created by clicking the New button:

 Once you’ve create the perfect profile, it is important to be able to export it to make it accessible others; as well as for the recipients of the profile to be able to easily import it.
 ApexSQL Refactor provides just this functionality

-To export formatting profiles and share with colleagues, press the Export button on the Options window:
+To export profiles and share with colleagues, press the Export button on the Options window:

-To import formatting profiles on the Options window, press the Import button.
+To import profiles on the Options window, press the Import button.

 More about ApexSQL Refactor profiles can be found on the How to customize SQL formatting profiles page.

-Once the formatting profile is created and formatting options are set, formatting SQL code can begin in earnest, with formatting one object or script at a time.
-But what about formatting everything in a database at once?
+Once the format profile is created and options are set, formatting SQL code can begin in earnest, with one object or script at a time.
+But what about processing everything in a database at once?

-Formatting a lot SQL objects like stored procedures individually can be a very difficult and time-consuming job, of course.
+Processing a lot of SQL objects like stored procedures individually can be a very difficult and time-consuming job, of course.

-So, another thing, we can add is that each SQL formatting tool should have a feature that can format multiple SQL objects with desired SQL profile at once.
+So, another thing, we can add is that each format tool should have a feature that can format multiple SQL objects with a single, desired SQL profile at once.